Navigation » List of Schools » Pierce College » Economics » Economics 1 – Principles of Economics » Summer 2020 » Quiz

 Question #5

-A the perceived demand and marginal revenue curves for each firm will shift to the right.
+A the perceived demand and marginal revenue curves for each firm will shift to the left.

-B the perceived demand and marginal revenue curves for each firm will shift to the left.
+B the marginal revenue curves for each firm will shift to the right.

-D the marginal revenue curves for each firm will shift to the right.
+D the perceived demand curve for each firm will shift to the right.

 Question #6